 - During the Civil War many women wrote tracts and broadsheets and participated in the debate.
 Those few rights were fought over by women in the courts, for example, a woman's right to inherit her husband's business.
 We know that about 10% of business insured by Sun Fire were owned by women and this anonymous painting shows a coffee house run by a woman.
 This fashionable new drink was an indication of the growing economy and women were integral to the food and drink trades but they were not allowed to enter coffee houses as customers. - The situation was different at Court which was not typical of society at large.
 Female beauty was prized and this gave certain women an influence over Court affairs. - Pamphlets, like early newspapers circulated information about the Court and the mistresses among the new middling class.
 Charles II was furious with the pamphlets but he became an expert at spin and enjoyed the title of 'the Merry Monarch'.
-Charles became the longest serving seventeenth-century monarch. - By the end of the seventeenth century there were towns where over half the population were single women.
+Charles became the longest serving seventeenth century monarch. - By the end of the seventeenth century there were towns where over half the population were single women.
 This was because the Civil War had decimated the men and there were more women in the towns and more men in the countryside because of the types of employment available.
 The surfeit of women meant that many did not marry and the term 'spinster' and 'old maid' started to be used for the first time.
 The old maid became a stock character in ballads such as 'The Old Maid Mad for a Husband'.
-In this ballad she manipulates the men to achieve what she wants and in the end she gets a young lover, keeps her money and doesn't marry. - The marriage of William Cavendish, Duke of Newcastle and Margaret Lucas (writer and scientist) was an exception and became a type of role model for emancipated women.
+In this ballad she manipulates the men to achieve what she wants and in the end she gets a young lover, keeps her money and doesn't marry. - The marriage of William and Margaret Cavendish (writer and scientist) was an exception and became a type of role model for emancipated women.
 It was a marriage of equals carried out for love and Margaret wrote a book (A True Relation of my Birth, Breeding, and Life, 1656) describing it which gave rise to debate and criticism of both Margaret and William for allowing his wife to write such a book.
 In 1666 she published Observations upon Experimental Philosophy and five other books on natural philosophy (science).
-She published twenty one books including over a dozen original works and her utopian romance, The Blazing World (1666) is one of the first examples of science fiction.